arthurdpcm/arthurdpcm/README.md

 ### About me
-I'm a { frontend and backend} junior developer.
+I'm a {frontend and backend} junior developer.